tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book 08-.md

 : the lifetimes of return values

 The lifetime elision rules
-1. the compiler assigns a different lifetime to each input parameter
+1. the compiler assigns a different lifetime parameters to each input
 2. If there is exactly one input lifetime, then it is assigned to all output lifetime parameters
-3. if there are multiple input lifetime parametes, but one is `&self` or `&mut self`, the lifetime of `self` is assigned to all output lifetime parameters
+3. if there are multiple input lifetime parameters, but one is `&self` or `&mut self`, the lifetime of `self` is assigned to all output lifetime parameters
-4. Ot
+4. Otherwise explicit lifetime parameters are required